How to Make Your Car Last 200,000 Miles and More

 Tire Replacement

-How often: It can be from 30,000 to 80,000 miles, depending on your car, the tire model, and your driving.
+How often: Tires can last from 30,000 to 80,000 miles, depending on your car, the tire model, and your driving.

 Where to go: Your usual trusted repair shop or a specialty tire shop.

 Smart tip: Properly inflated tires are safer and save gas.
 Check the doorjamb sticker for the proper pressure.
 It’s also important to rotate tires every 5,000 to 8,000 miles to promote even wear.
+Tire shops often include perks, such as free rotations, that can save money over time.
+And it’s common for tire manufacturers to offer coupons on their websites for replacing a full set.

-Brakes Pads
+Brakes

 How often: 25,000 to 70,000 miles.